 Introduction

-This comprehensive guide focuses on Firecrawl’s most powerful feature - the /crawl
+This guide focuses on Firecrawlโs most powerful feature: the crawl

-endpoint, which enables automated website scraping at scale.
-You’ll learn how to:
+method, which makes automated website scraping possible at scale.
+Youโll learn how to:

 - Recursively traverse website sub-pages